syncedtoblog/syncedtoblog.github.io/_posts/2020-07-05-Naked-Streets.md

 ![_config.yml]({{ site.baseurl }}/images/2020-07-05-Naked-Streets-11.jpg)
 *[&quot;Elwick Road / West Street&quot;](https://www.flickr.com/photos/41616459@N02/15657416160) by [The Academy of Urbanism](https://www.flickr.com/photos/41616459@N02)*

 Some pedestrians have said they feel a bit hesitant when crossing.
-But the numbers show that accidents have drastically gone down.
+But the numbers showed that accidents had [drastically gone down](https://www.ft.com/content/0773e65e-8a29-11e0-beff-00144feab49a).
 Motorists and pedestrians make eye-contact with each other to manoeuvre their way around the space which, in theory, should encourage a sense of community.

 ![_config.yml]({{ site.baseurl }}/images/2020-07-05-Naked-Streets-12.jpg)
 *[&quot;Elwick Road / West Street&quot;](https://www.flickr.com/photos/41616459@N02/15658753539) by [The Academy of Urbanism](https://www.flickr.com/photos/41616459@N02)*